 The weight of the locomotive in working order is 87 tons and the tender weighs 65 tons.
 The locomotive is equipped with super-heaters.
 Originally built as Grand Trunk Railway #1795, it soon became Canadian National Railway #7470, Class 0-18-a.
 It was acquired in 1968 by Dwight Smith, and in 1974 joined the start-up Conway Scenic Railroad as #47.
 It was renumbered to #7470 in 1989.

 The engine was out of service for the last four seasons while we performed a major, federally-mandated inspection and overhaul.
 The work took place right here in our roundhouse with the aid of a specialized contractor and has been successfully completed.

 #7470 is the very first locomotive that Conway Scenic owned and operated, and we know that it has a special place in the hearts of many who come to ride on our railroad.
 With the completion of the required work, we expect to see her operating here for many years to come.

-Thank you for your interest in #7470, and we hope to see you here in 2019!
+Thank you for your interest in #7470, and we hope to see you here this year!

 To listen to recordings of 7470’s whistles, please click here.